Far Cotton fire: 15 photos of Northampton blaze aftermath which ripped through 176-year-old building

 One elderly Far Cotton resident said: “It’s part of Northampton.
 It’s going to be missed.
 It’s a shame.
 It was an eyesore to some but it was architecture to me.”

-Far Cotton History Group said on Facebook the building was being used by National Rail as a storage unit and dates back to 1845, which is 176 years ago.
+Far Cotton History Group said on Facebook the building was being used by Network Rail as a storage unit and dates back to 1845, which is 176 years ago.